 - Hold one dumbbell in each hand while standing.

-- Bend forward at the waist, allowing the arms to hand down to the ground with the weights.
+- Bend forward at the waist, allowing the arms to hang down to the ground with the weights.

 - Pull the weights up toward your chest, then let them slowly return to the extended position to complete the rep.